parrt/msan501-old/notes/lists-tuples.md

 Q. How about append?

 Q. How about insert an element in the middle of an array?
+Delete?

 ### Tuples